-For heat, countries of non-OECD Europe and Eurasia and China used to adopt a different methodology from that recommended in IRES.
-They allocated the transformation of primary fuels (coal, oil and gas) by industry into heat for consumption on site to the transformation activity 'heat production', not to industrial consumption, as in the IEA methodology22.
+For heat, transition economies (countries of non-OECD Europe and Eurasia) and China used to adopt a different methodology from that adopted in market economies.
+They allocated the transformation of primary fuels (coal, oil and gas) by industry into heat for consumption on site to the transformation activity 'heat production', not to industrial consumption, as in the IEA methodology23.
 The transformation output of Heat was then allocated to the various end use sectors.
 The losses occurring in the transformation of fuels into heat in industry were not included in final consumption of industry.

-Although a number of countries have recently switched to the practice of international organisations, this important issue reduces the possibility of cross-country comparisons for sectoral end use consumption.
+Although a number of countries have recently switched to the practice of international organisations, this important issue reduces the possibility of crosscountry comparisons for sectoral end use consumption between transition economies and market economies.